dand-code/dand-code/README.md

 - Creation of SPAs with React;
 - Node JS and Express.

-:round_pushpin: And I want to continue studying to become a full-stack developer and contribute to large projects.
+:round_pushpin: @Adalab was my first school, and I want to continue studying to become a full-stack developer and contribute to large projects.

 But in between, I would also love to have a good conversation about:
 - :coffee: Coffee